tsora1603/pixora-theme/DESIGN.md

 <br>

-Why are those considered 'bad':
+Why are those borders considered 'bad':

 1. The first one is the wrong color (`#625565` instead of `#3E3546`);
 1. The second one only goes aroung the external part of the icon, leaving the inside region incomplete;